johnoneworks/aima-exercises/chapter-1/chapter-1.md

 d.
 Spelling and grammar correction features in Microsoft Word: Low or Medium, as my understanding is it's basically a lookup table as well
 e.
 Internet routing algorithms that respond dynamically to the state of the network: Medium to High, as it's high in the sense that there are many states (probably exponential), but not so high in the sense that I feel it's definable

+Exercise 11
+Many of the computational models of cognitive activities that have been proposed involve quite complex mathematical operations, such as convolving an image with a Gaussian or finding a minimum of the entropy function.
+Most humans (and certainly all animals) never learn this kind of mathematics at all, almost no one learns it before college, and almost no one can compute the convolution of a function with a Gaussian in their head.
+What sense does it make to say that the “vision system” is doing this kind of mathematics, whereas the actual person has no idea how to do it?

+Solution 11
+I would say the brain is doing this "calculation" on a reflex level, e.g. the brain is able to respond on a reflex level to find answers.
+All this math is in my opinion of humans trying to define and find a way of describing this behavior, which takes effort to learn the definition and logic, but might not even be the way that our brain works.